 Assessment for rehabilitation

-A specialist rehabilitation team will assess a person’s suitability for ongoing rehabilitation after a stroke.
+A rehabilitation team will assess how you can benefit from rehabilitation after a stroke.
 The amount and type of rehabilitation they recommend for you will depend on your needs and how much you can manage.
 You, your family and your carers should be involved in making these decisions.

 Rehabilitation can start in hospital very soon after a stroke.
 It may continue at a rehabilitation facility or sometimes in an outpatient unit.